StephenOTT/GitHub-Time-Tracking/README.md

 Using the MongoDB Aggregation Framework a series of high level aggregations are preformed to provide the required data for the front-end to display needed Time Tracking information.

 #### Issue Time Output

+**NOTE: These images are out of date.
+New data structures have been implemented and are in full use in the Time Tracker Gem and the Sinatra App.
+Structures will be updated shortly.**

 ```
 [